What factors would enable social protection systems to be more responsive to shocks?

 In this light, fairly advanced social protection systems and large-scale safety nets seem to provide a unique opportunity to support shock response in LAC.
 However, social protection systems can involve conflicting objectives, target populations and operational processes when compared with humanitarian interventions, which can impede their ability to play a role in accommodating additional demand for assistance at the time of an emergency.

 Our approach to the assignment consists of adopting and adapting to the region the theoretical framework developed in the global DFID study on Shock-Responsive Social Protection Systems.
 The framework divides the readiness of a social protection system into system preparedness and responsiveness.

-- Delivery: transfer of cash or in-kind benefits
+- Delivery mechanism – the capacity to transfer cash or in-kind support

-- Coordination of different actors involved in shock response.
+- Coordination – the mechanisms and protocols for the coordination of different actors involved in Disaster Risk Management

 Based on OPM research, we tentatively consider five main types of scale-up.
 These can be used in combination:

 - Vertical expansion: increasing the benefit value or duration of an existing programme

 - Horizontal expansion: adding new beneficiaries to an existing programme